swapnica15/ybh_sandbox/_pages/evening-carte.md

 Hodgson fish is one of the best-known fishmongers on the East Coast, delivering to top hotels and restaurants throughout the North of England.
 Alan Hodgson is personal friend and advocate of Yorebridge House!</p>
 <p style="text-align: center;"><strong>Wensleydale Creamery (Hawes)</strong>
-In December 2013, this Yorkshire Cheese achieved European Protected Geographical Indication (PGI) which means it can only be produced here, in Wensleydale – much like the protected status of the worlds best Champagnes!</p>
+In December 2013, this Yorkshire Cheese achieved European Protected Geographical Indication (PGI) which means it can only be produced here, in Wensleydale – much like the protected status of the worlds best Champagnes!

-You can go and visit the Wensleydale Creamery Visitor Centre between 10am & 4pm Monday-Saturday, watch all of the cheeses being made and purchase a slice of Wensleydale to take home with you!
+You can go and visit the Wensleydale Creamery Visitor Centre between 10am & 4pm Monday-Saturday, watch all of the cheeses being made and purchase a slice of Wensleydale to take home with you!</p>
 </div>
 </div>